bloomberg/chromium.bb/src/services/service_manager/service_manifests.md

 When one service is connecting to another, checks are performed to either find an existing instance that matches the target identity or create a new one if no match is found.

-By default, all three identity components (service name, user id and instance name) are used to find a match.
+By default, all four identity components (service name, instance group, instance ID, and globally unique ID) are used to find a match.

 See
 [advice](https://chromium.googlesource.com/chromium/src/+/master/docs/servicification.md#is-your-service-global-or-per_browsercontext)